facinick/BiteSpeedFrontendTask/README.md

 ## External Libraries

 There was no real need for using any external library except ReactFlow.
-However, we used the following out of habit:
+However, I've used the following out of habit:
 - `uuid` (for generating unique IDs)
 - `class-variance-authority` (for creating variants of Flex component)
 - `lucide-react` (for icons)